aip-dev/google.aip.dev/aip/cloud/new.md

 Bindings are a bit special in that they connect two resources.
 Conceptually, it's easiest to think of a binding as two half-bindings, one connected to the policy and one connected to the resource.
 Each half-binding has its own permission to create/delete.
-So to create a binding between a policy and a resource requires 2 permissions, but to break a binding only requires permission on either the policy or the resource.
+Therefore, creating a binding between a policy and a resource requires two permissions; however breaking a binding only requires permission on either the policy or the resource.

 **Note:** No guidance is currently given for re-creating a binding.
 In theory,